 - Cool the cakes, in the pans, on a rack for 10 minutes.
 Turn the cake layers out of the pans and cool on the rack.
 (If not assembling the cake right away, wrap the layers in plastic wrap and store at room temperature for up to 1 day, or freeze for up to 2 months.)

 - Assemble the Devil’s Food Cake.
 Place 1 cake layer upside-down on a cake stand or flat plate.
 Scoop about 1/3 of the icing onto the center of the layer.
 Using a large, offset spatula, spread the icing evenly over the layer to the edges.
 Place the other cake layer, rounded-side up, on top.
 Evenly spread half of the remaining icing over the top, spreading any excess icing down the sides.
 Spread the remaining icing around the sides of the cake.
 Use the tip of the offset spatula to make a swirling pattern in the icing.
 Serve.
 Store under a cake dome or loosely wrapped with plastic, at room temperature, for up to 2 days.

 - For making the Frosting: Put the chocolate in a large heatproof bowl.
 In a small saucepan, bring the cream to a boil.
 Pour the cream over the chocolate, move the bowl gently to let the cream settle.
 Set the mixture aside until softened, about 4 minutes.
 Whisk until smooth.
 Cover the surface of the frosting with plastic wrap.
 Set aside and let set up at room temperature, about 2 hours.

-Disclaimer: Our Recipes are aimed to provide a healthy guide to making oven or dessert items within the comfort & ease of your home kitchens.
+In Conclusion, Café Upper crust’s Recipes are aimed to provide a healthy guide to making oven or dessert items within the comfort & ease of your home kitchens.
 Such cooking results may differ from those results of professional chefs’ practices & recipes.
 These recipes may or may not be available at our eatery outlets, at the time of posting these blogs.